 Current Status of the Centennial Water Supply Project:

-Currently the Board of Directors have suspended property purchases related to the Centennial Water Supply Project.
-The 2021 budget for this project is $50,000.
+The Board of Directors have suspended property purchases related to the Centennial Water Supply Project.
+There is currently no budget for this project.

 Purpose, Location, and Description of the Centennial Water Supply Project: